Articles home page

 Now, these are examples of translation differences.
 The other issue is that of manuscript basis.

-Although KJV-only activists pretend that there was only ever one "Textus Receptus," the fact is that "Textus Receptus" itself was a manuscript tradition that cannot be pinned down.
-The King James Bible translation committee never published or cited their manuscript basis.
 Furthermore, in attempting to reverse-engineer the KJV's "Textus Receptus," Scrivener himself followed the very methods of "textual criticism" that KJV-only activists decry for the case of modern translations!
 By examining and picking and choosing and theorizing about what is "Textus Receptus" and what is not, and which English translation is closer to the original than others, KJV-only activists practice the same methods of textual criticism that they decry!
 This is extremely hypocritical!

-Now, in the previous instances I cited, there is no discrepancy between the KJV-era manuscript basis and the manuscript basis of the modern translations.
+Now, in the previous instances I cited, there is no variation between the KJV-era manuscript basis and the manuscript basis of most modern translations.
 So, next let's consider another example, which should hit close to home for those of us like-minded in the subject of the believer's authority and who we are in Christ.
 I'll quote the KJV as representative of English Bibles produced in that era, and the NIV as representative of English Bibles produced today:

 Matt 17:21 (KJV) "Howbeit this kind goeth not out but by prayer and fasting"